gitlabhq/gitlabhq/CONTRIBUTING.md

 The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each team.

-Team labels are always colored aqua, and are capitalized so that they show up as the first label for any issue.
+Team labels are always capitalized so that they show up as the first label for any issue.

 ### Priority labels (~Deliverable and ~Stretch)